Last Updated: March 27th, 2008

 unnamed ...
 51.84 carats, round brilliant, blue, largest blue diamond in the world.
 (This and the Copenhagen Blue were both handled by Harry Winston at one time.)

-Here's a new thing.
-I have made estimates for the measurements of two famous diamonds - the Blue Heart and the Porter Rhodes.
+Here's something new: I have made estimates for the measurements of two famous diamonds - the Blue Heart and the Porter Rhodes.
 I don't know their actual measurements, but I am researching it.
 I am going to post my estimate here and see how close I am (or not) to being correct.

 The Porter Rhodes is an modern Asscher cut stone, which means its width and length are equal or very near to it.
-I doubt the Porter Rhodes is going to be indentical in length and width down to the hundredth of a millimeter, but it will be relatively close.
+I doubt the stone is going to be indentical in length and width down to the hundredth of a millimeter, but it will be fairly close.
 The stone is very well cut.

-On September 14th, 2004 I was contacted via email, and in the email there was a link to a website discussing the cutting of this diamond crystal, weighing 292.86 carats.
-It is the largest rough green diamond in the world.
-It is a single crystal and has a pale green coloration and displays outwardly a turbid appearance, although stones from the alluvial diamond fields of Zaire, such as this one, sometimes contain a transparent inner core.
-The stone was mined in the 1970s.
-The people handling the faceting of the diamond are interested in making a documentary of the process.
-Cutting is due to start in early 2005.
-It is intended to first have the diamond cut into two by laser.
-As there are no facilities to do this in the Great Britian, where the stone is being held, this will be done in Antwerp, Belgium.
-Afterwards it will be cut and polished in London by one of the top cutters in the world.
-The resulting cut diamonds will be either one of 120 to 140 carats and one of around 120 carats, or one of 120 to 140 carats and one of around 60 carats plus one of around 30 carats and one of around 5 carats.
+In 2004 I was contacted via email, and in the email there was a link to a website discussing the cutting of this diamond crystal, weighing 292.86 carats, being billed as the largest rough green diamond in the world.
+A single crystal with a pale green coloration it displayed outwardly a turbid appearance, although stones from the alluvial diamond fields of Zaire, such as this one, sometimes contain a transparent inner core.
+He told me the stone was mined in the 1970s.
+The party handling the faceting of the diamond were interested in making a documentary of the process.
+Cutting started in early 2005, and it was intended to first have the diamond cut in two by laser.
+As there are no facilities to do this in the Great Britain (or at least, at that time), where the stone is being held, the sawing was carried out in Antwerp, Belgium.
+Afterwards it was cut and polished in London.
+Unfortunately the website's link to a section discussing the diamonds in depth no longer works and the diamonds themselves, unfortunately, were not of typical gem quality.
+Not all was lost, however-- the stones are along the lines of translucent "icy" diamonds which have been popular in high fashion jewelry in recent years.

 This 52.36-carat sapphire came up for sale recently at www.unicorngems.com The stone's color in the photograph is close to the true color but this does change considerably, to a deeper red, depending on the nature of the light, although perhaps not strongly enough to be called a color change sapphire.
 The stone, described as 'sherry-colored'.
 This stone was was found in 1975 at the Reward gemfield near Rubyvale in Queensland, Australia.
 Eight years passed before it was cut into the round brilliant seen here.
 There is a small piece left of the original rough stone, only one gem was cut from the rough.